Guardian Angel Funds

 - bussed-in students often eat very early and are hungry again once the school day begins;

-- unfortunately, there is not enough food in the home.
+- or unfortunately, there is not enough food in the home.

 Municipal and provincial government grants subsidize approximately 25% of the costs associated with running SNPs.
 Each school provides the balance through fundraising, parent donations and corporate donations.